-Software
+Software:

 As mentioned above, go to Vista and find the file "Instructions for Use of the Server".
 Besides directions for obtaining the KSU VPN, you will also find instructions for downloading and using the SSH Client software which you will need for this course.
+Later in the course there will be instructions for downloading xampp, which will let you run PHP on your own computer.

-Vista 8.0
+Vista 8.0:

-The Vista (formerly WebCT) site, http://vista8.kent.edu, will basically manage the course.
+The Vista site, http://vista8.kent.edu, will basically manage the course.
 The syllabus, assignments, Power Point slides, and other course information will be found there.
 If you need help with Vista 8, there should be some training material on the site after you log on.

-Course Requirements
+Course Requirements:

-5 assignments: (35 points each) 175 points 3 exams: (50 points each) 150 points Final project and presentation: 25 points 350 points
+5 assignments: (35 points each) 175 points

+3 exams: (50 points each) 150 points

+Final presentation: (25 points-if time permits)